 Henri said that Belgian civilians feared V1 flying bombs more than V2s because V1s often failed on the way to their targets.
 It was prudent to take cover whenever a V1 was overhead.

-One of the more startling revelations of the tour was the fact that Allied bombers intentionally turned the town of Houffalize, Belgium to rubble to make it hard for the Germans to retreat with tanks and heavy equipment.
+One of the more startling revelations of the Battle of the Bulge tour was the fact that Allied bombers intentionally turned the town of Houffalize, Belgium to rubble to make it hard for the Germans to retreat with tanks and heavy equipment.
 Many civilians died.
 Still, support for the Allies among the local population never wavered.

 In 1944, Henri lived just outside this town.
 During the battle, a German Panther tank became partially submerged in the river and was abandoned.
 Later, Henri and his friends enjoyed playing in “their” tank.